Betelgeuse: Diameter

 The generally reported radii of large cool stars are Rosseland radii, defined as the radius of the photosphere at a specific optical depth of two-thirds.
 This corresponds to the radius calculated from the effective temperature and bolometric luminosity.
 The Rosseland radius differs from directly measured radii, with corrections for limb darkening and the observation wavelength.
-For example, a measured angular diameter of 55.6 mas would correspond to a Rosseland mean diameter of 56.2 mas, while further corrections for the existence of surrounding dust and gas shells would give a diameter of 41.9 mas.
+For example, a measured angular diameter of 55.6 milliarcseconds (mas) would correspond to a Rosseland mean diameter of 56.2 mas, while further corrections for the existence of surrounding dust and gas shells would give a diameter of 41.9 mas.

 To overcome these challenges, researchers have employed various solutions.
 Astronomical interferometry, first conceived by Hippolyte Fizeau in 1868, was the seminal concept that has enabled major improvements in modern telescopy and led to the creation of the Michelson interferometer in the 1880s, and the first successful measurement of Betelgeuse.

 Just as human depth perception increases when two eyes instead of one perceive an object, Fizeau proposed the observation of stars through two apertures instead of one to obtain interferences that would furnish information on the star's spatial intensity distribution.
 The science evolved quickly and multiple-aperture interferometers are now used to capture speckled images, which are synthesized using Fourier analysis to produce a portrait of high resolution.
 It was this methodology that identified the hotspots on Betelgeuse in the 1990s.